nodecosmos/charybdis/charybdis/README.md

   ⚠️ If table exists, table options will result in alter table query that without `CLUSTERING ORDER` and `COMPACT STORAGE` options.

-🟢 Tables, Types and UDT droppin``g is not added.
+Model dropping is not added.
 If you don't define model within `src/model` dir it will leave db structure as it is.
 ```bash
 cargo install charybdis-migrate